-To view a PowerLine presentation, you do not need PowerLine installed on your computer.
-You just need any standards-compliant Internet browser: Firefox, Chrome, Safari, or Opera.
-PowerLine presentations can be viewed inside the browser, without any additional installed programs.
-A PowerLine presentation can either be viewed online over the Internet, or copied onto a computer and viewed off-line, without Internet connection.
+To view a PowerLine presentation, you do not need any particular software.
+The presentations can be viewed directly in a browser — in Firefox, Chrome, Safari, or Opera.
+The presentations can either be viewed online over the Internet, or copied onto a computer and viewed off-line, without Internet connection.

 As an experimental feature, PowerLine can export the drawings to SVG fonts.
 For this purpose, every slide has to contain one character drawing.
 Thus, PowerLine can be used to design SVG fonts.
-To convert these fonts to truetype, use the SVG to TTF font converter.
+To export a slide presentation as a font, hit the key “[”.
+To convert the font to truetype, use the SVG to TTF font converter.